What is Botulinum toxin A?

 What happens during the Botox procedure?

 There is no special preparation needed before the injection procedure.
 However, patients are encouraged to have a bowel movement and to carry out their normal hygiene routine before coming into the procedure room.
 The entire procedure only takes a few minutes, and no anesthetic is needed.

 You will be asked to lie on your left side on the exam table.
 The area around your anus will be cleaned with an alcohol spray.
-Dr. Shu will then give 6-8 injections of Botox into your sphincter muscle with a hair-thin needle.
+Dr. Shu will then give 6-8 injections of Botulinum toxin A into your sphincter muscle with a hair-thin needle.
 While the injection sensation may be slightly uncomfortable, the process is extremely quick.

 What happens after the procedure?

 Patients are free to drive home or return to work afterward.
-The Botox will start to take effect in a few days, with effects peaking within 1-2 weeks and typically lasting 3-6 months.
+Botulinum toxin A will start to take effect in a few days, with effects peaking within 1-2 weeks and typically lasting 3-6 months.
 During this time, the anal fissures slowly start to heal.